1930 N Arboleda #201, Mesa, AZ 85213

 Phoenix, AZ

 Trusts that continue for the benefit of a surviving spouse’s lifetime and then for the benefit of several generations have become the norm.
-Drafting trust agreements that will cover the administration, investment, and distribution of trust property over the span of multiple decades is challenging.
+Drafting trust agreements that will cover the administration, investment, and distribution of trust property over the span of multiple decades is challenging without help from a hk trust company.
 In this issue you will learn how trust agreements can be made flexible to address changes in the lives of beneficiaries and governing laws by:

 1. Carefully selecting trustees.